Homer: Contemporary

 Although most contemporary scholars disagree on other questions about the genesis of the poems, they agree that the Iliad and the Odyssey were not produced by the same author, based on "the many differences of narrative manner, theology, ethics, vocabulary, and geographical perspective, and by the imitative character of certain passages of the Odyssey about the Iliad".
 Nearly all scholars agree that the Iliad and the Odyssey are unified poems, in that each poem shows a clear overall design and that they are not merely strung together from unrelated songs.
 It is also generally agreed that each poem was composed mostly by a single author, who probably relied heavily on older oral traditions.
 Nearly all scholars agree that the Doloneia in Book X of the Iliad is not part of the original poem, but rather a later insertion by a different poet.

 Some ancient scholars believed Homer to have been an eyewitness to the Trojan War; others thought he had lived up to 500 years afterwards.
 Contemporary scholars continue to debate the date of the poems.
 A long history of oral transmission lies behind the composition of the poems, complicating the search for a precise date.
 At one extreme, Richard Janko has proposed a date for both poems to the eighth century BC based on linguistic analysis and statistics.
 Barry B. Powell dates the composition of the Iliad and the Odyssey to sometime between 800 and 750 BC, based on the statement from Herodotus, who lived in the late fifth century BC, that Homer lived four hundred years before his own time "and not more" (καὶ οὐ πλέοσι) and on the fact that the poems do not mention hoplite battle tactics, inhumation, or literacy.

 Martin Litchfield West has argued that the Iliad echoes the poetry of Hesiod and that it must have been composed around 660–650 BC at the earliest, with the Odyssey up to a generation later.
 He also interprets passages in the Iliad as showing knowledge of historical events that occurred in the ancient Near East during the middle of the seventh century BC, including the destruction of Babylon by Sennacherib in 689 BC and the Sack of Thebes by Ashurbanipal in 664/663 BC.
 At the other extreme, a few American scholars such as Gregory Nagy see "Homer" as a continually evolving tradition, which grew much more stable as the tradition progressed, but which did not fully cease to continue changing and evolving until as late as the middle of the second century BC.

+Comparative scholarship has also placed Homeric epic within a broader eastern Mediterranean tradition.
+Scholars have identified parallels in mythic motifs, narrative structures, and compositional techniques between the Iliad and the Odyssey and ancient Anatolian, Mesopotamian, and Levantine poetry; especially the Epic of Gilgamesh.
+Whether such parallels reflect the reception of particular Near Eastern narratives or participation in a wider oral and performative tradition remains debated.